 You don't have to make a choice

 Our investment choice range gives you the ability to choose how you want your super or pension invested.
-However, if you prefer not to make a choice, we’ll automatically invest your accumulation super or pension in our Balanced option, our default investment option.
+However, if you prefer not to make a choice, you’ll automatically be invested in the Balanced option, our default option for super or pension members.

-You can switch your investment option(s) at any time by logging in to MemberOnline (the fastest way to switch), or completing the Investment choice form relevant to your product.
+You can switch your investment option(s) at any time by logging in to your account (the fastest way to switch), or completing the Investment choice form relevant to your product.

 Your first switch in each financial year is free of charge.
 Any subsequent switches within that financial year will incur a $13.10 switching fee on the date the switch becomes effective.

 Investment choice only applies to the accumulation component of a Defined Benefit Division account.